praneet25101-blip/ShieldedLending/README.md

-# P2P Lending (Midnight) — scaffold
+# ShieldedLending

-This scaffold provides a minimal Midnight-style compact contract and a simple React frontend that demonstrates Lace wallet connectivity and local simulation flows.
+This website provides a minimal Midnight-style compact contract and a simple React frontend that demonstrates Lace wallet connectivity and local simulation flows.

 Bash quick commands (copy-paste)